Wondering if your social media marketing efforts are paying off?

-By doing a social media audit, you’ll know how you’re using your social media, what accounts to post, new opportunities to grow your audience, and how it ties back to your digital marketing strategy.
+By doing a social media audit, you’ll know how you use your social media, what accounts to post, new opportunities to grow your audience, and how it ties back to your digital marketing strategy.

 You want to ensure that you don’t waste time or resources on channels that aren’t paying off and shift your focus to channels that are making progress.

-Before you do an social media marketing audit, you want to be clear of your social media goals.
+Before you do a social media marketing audit, you want to be clear about your social media goals.
 The key metrics to measure your social media success are:

 Create a spreadsheet where you can record your metrics so you will know which social media channels to focus on first for optimizing.

-This is how our social media audit template looks like:
+This is what our social media audit template looks like:

-The first step is to find and record your social media channels in the audit spreadsheet.
+The first step is to find and record your social media channels in the social media audit spreadsheet.